 The best untold story in town

-In the same way, climate scientists are not all-knowing, and their margins of error are often large.
-Yet despite their shortcomings, they are perhaps the best navigators of the unpredictable risks we may soon face.
+In the same way, climate scientists are not all-knowing and their margins of error are often large.
+Yet despite their shortcomings, they are perhaps the best navigators of the unpredictable risks we will encounter with increasing frequency.

 Following an impeccable day in spring skiing conditions, a group of 25 exhausted yet elated delegates gather together in the Tarfala Research Station.
 The station is run by Stockholm University and consists of a dozen aging, rust-colored cabins clustered at the foot of Storglaciären, literally translated as “The Big Glacier.”